What is HTML <progress> Tag?

-Syntax of the <progress> Tag
+Syntax of the HTML <progress> Tag

 Examples of HTML <progress> Tag

-Example 1: Basic Progress Bar
+Example 1: Basic HTML Progress Tag

 <!DOCTYPE html>